 - 1. Launch Eclipse: - On Windows, select Start > All Programs > ARM DS-5 > Eclipse for DS-5. - On Linux, enter eclipse in the Unix bash shell. - 2.
-ARM recommends that you create a new workspace for the example projects so that they remain separate from your own projects.
-To do this you can either: - Create a new workspace directory during the start up of Eclipse. - If Eclipse is already open, select File > Switch Workspace > Other from the main menu. - 3.
-Select Cheat Sheets... from the Help menu. - 4.
-Expand the ARM Eclipse for DS-5 group. - 5.
-Select Automatically Import the DS-5 Example Projects into the Current Workspace from the list of ARM cheat sheets. - 6.
-Click OK. - 7.
-Follow the steps in the cheat sheet to import the DS-5 example projects into your workspace.
+ARM recommends that you create a workspace for example projects so that they remain separate from your own projects.
+To do this, you can either: - Create a workspace directory during the startup of Eclipse. - If Eclipse is already open, select File > Switch Workspace > Other from the main menu. - 3.
+In the main menu, select File > Import.... - 4.
+Expand the DS-5 group. - 5.
+Select Examples and Programming Libraries and click Next.